Equivalence of the random intersection graph and G(n,p): Appendix

 \end{lem} \begin{proof}[Proof of Lemma~\ref{LematMatchingSize}] Let $H$ be a hypergraph chosen according to the probability distribution of $\Hnq{2}{r}$.
-Define $H'$ to be the hypergraph with a vertex set $\X{1}$ and an edge set $\{ (x_1) : x_1\in\X{1} \text{ and } \exists_{x_{2}\in\X{2}} (x_1,x_2) \in E(H) \}.$ Notice that $H'$ is chosen according to the probability distribution of $\Hnq{1}{1-(1-r)^{C'nq}}$ ($\Hnq{1}{1-(1-r)^{C'nq}}$ is a hypergraph with a vertex set $\X{1}$ and the edge set constructed by first choosing $\X{1}'$ uniformly at random from all $C'nq$--element subsets of $\X{1}$ and then adding to the edge set each $x_1\in\X{1}'$ independently with probability $1-(1-r)^{C'nq}$).
-Let $H''$ be the subhypergraph of $H$ such that for each edge $(x_1)\in E(H')$ we pick uniformly at random an edge from $E(H)$ containing $x_1$ and add it to the edge set of $H''$.
-Notice that the maximum matching in $H$ is at least of the size of the set of non isolated vertices in $\X{2}$ in $H''$.
-Moreover the edge set of $H''$ may be alternatively constructed in the following way (i.e. this construction will give us the same probability distribution).
+Define $H'$ to be a hypergraph with vertex set $\X{1}$ and edge set $\{ (x_1) : x_1\in\X{1} \text{ and } \exists_{x_{2}\in\X{2}} (x_1,x_2) \in E(H) \}.$ Notice that $H'$ is chosen according to the probability distribution of $\Hnq{1}{1-(1-r)^{C'nq}}$ (in analogy to $\Hnq{2}{\cdot}$, $\Hnq{1}{1-(1-r)^{C'nq}}$ is a hypergraph with vertex set $\X{1}$ and edge set constructed by first choosing $\X{1}'$ uniformly at random from all $C'nq$--element subsets of $\X{1}$ and then adding to an edge set each $x_1\in\X{1}'$ independently with probability $1-(1-r)^{C'nq}$).
+Let $H''$ be a subhypergraph of $H$ such that for each edge $(x_1)\in E(H')$ we pick uniformly at random an edge from $E(H)$ containing $x_1$ and add it to the edge set of $H''$.
+Notice that a maximum matching in $H$ is at least of the size of the set of non isolated vertices in $\X{2}$ in $H''$.
+Moreover the edge set of $H''$ may be alternatively constructed in the following way (i.e. this construction leads to the same probability distribution).
 First we pick an integer according to the binomial distribution $\Bin(C'nq,1-(1-r)^{C'nq})$, then, given the value of the picked integer, we pick a subset $\X{1}''$ uniformly at random from all subsets of $\X{1}$ of this cardinality.
 Independently we choose $\X{2}'$ uniformly at random from all $C'nq$--element subsets of $\X{2}$.
 Then to each vertex $x_1\in\X{1}'$, to create an edge, we add one vertex, chosen uniformly at random from the set $\X{2}'$.
 For all $x_1\in\X{1}'$ the choices of the second vertex are independent with repetition.
 Therefore by the above construction, \eqref{RownanieChernoffPoisson} and Fact~\ref{FactCouplingWarunkowe}